eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

   - L: last stop of the vehicle
   - w: waypoint
   - o: vehicle is overtaken (some other vehicle arrives later at the same stop and departs earlier)
-  - O: vehicle ovetakes (some other vehicle arrives earlier and departs later)
+  - O: vehicle overtakes (some other vehicle arrives earlier and departs later)

 ```
 # busStop: stop_A,stop_B